 John Deere’s cybersecurity response to a discovered vulnerability was good.
 But a vulnerability on one of their six-figure autonomous farm vehicles that affects safety could be much worse.

-John Deere’s website and owner application has been hacked by researcher SickCodes.
-Their cybersecurity response was good: Wthin less than a week from notification they fixed issues and allowed publication of past vulnerabilities.
+John Deere’s website and owner application has been “hacked” by researcher SickCodes.
+Their cybersecurity response to the responsible disclosure was good: Within a week from notification they fixed issues and allowed publication of past vulnerabilities.

 Two things that caught our eye were the fact that before this, John Deere had NO vulnerabilities (CVEs) published, and the fact that, according to the hacker, they had no externally-facing Vulnerability Disclosure Program.
 The researcher who found, responsibly disclosed, and later published the vulnerability was not happy with their response to his claims (since he got no bounty, and their Vulnerability Disclosure Program was created on the fly when he let them know about the bugs), yet even he commended them on the overall response.